-We came home with a little rest under our belts, but both sort of mentally taxed.
+We came home with a little rest under our belts, but mentally taxed.
 Lots of conversation means the brain goes into overload, and our brains were both reeling – were we really starting to think about life without restaurants?
 Could we do that?

-About a month later, a troublesome employee that we had been vacillating over firing, came to me and quit.
+About a month later, a troublesome employee that we had been vacillating over firing prior to our trip, came to me and quit.
 It was a heated, uncomfortable, explosive, and one-sided conversation.

 As was my custom on most Tuesdays, I was working solo in the basement of OHS while the ATH crew had family meal and set-up for service.
-With OHS closed, it was about an hour of peace and quiet each week before I headed into my first dinner service of the week and whatever challenges the week would hold.
-It was about an hour to digest whatever path the week had started onto, and get my head set for whatever was to come.
+With OHS closed, it was about an hour of peace and quiet each week for me to sort through orders, to-do lists, and upcoming projects before I headed into my first dinner service and launched into the frenetic pace of the week.
+It was about an hour to digest whatever path the week had in store and get my head set for whatever was to come.

 He chose his time and place so that I was isolated and solo – and it was in all senses of the word, an assault.